Inside Skip’s plan to appeal San Francisco’s scooter permit decision – TechCrunch

-Electric scooter operator Skip is gearing up to appeal San Francisco’s decision to not grant it a permit to operate in the city.
-When the city’s Municipal Transportation Agency (SFMTA) announced the permit grantees in September, it came as a surprise to Skip, which had previously received a permit to operate as part of the city’s pilot program.
+Electric scooter operator Skip is gearing up to appeal San Francisco’s decision to deny the company a permit to operate in the city.
+When the Municipal Transportation Agency (SFMTA) announced the permit grantees in September, it came as a surprise to Skip, which had previously received a permit to operate as part of the city’s pilot program.

 Ahead of the appeal hearing last Thursday, TechCrunch caught up with Skip CEO Sanjay Dastoor to learn about the company’s game plan and why he thinks it can prevail in a battle that other electric scooter providers have lost.